parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_3.md

 In `open_account()`, we initialize an instance of `BankAccount`, and store it in the storage directly by invoking `bank_account::set_bank_account()` with its Account ID as a key.

 After storing the newly generated account into storage, we have to update the `num_of_account`.
 Therefore, we obtain the value of the field by doing `MyBank::get_num_of_account()`, like how we get the fields of our little pony in Chapter 2.
-Similarly, store the updated value by calling `MyBank::set_num_of_account()`.
+Similarly, set the updated value by calling `MyBank::set_num_of_account()`.

 ### lib.rs: open a new account